soarlab/FPTaylor/REFERENCE.md

 All variable definitions must be separated by semicolons.
 Each variable has a type, name, and the interval of values.
-The type can be omitted; in this case, a variable will get the `real` type.
+The type can be omitted; in this case, a variable will get the default type defined by the option `default-var-type` (its default value is `float64`).

 Variables can be of the following types: